-How Do the Changes Affect Comparisons with Prior-Year Results?
+How Do the Changes Affect Comparisons with Prior-to-2013 Results?

 Even the best surveys must be periodically revised and updated, affecting multi-year analyses such as trend studies or pre-post designs.
-Although many items remain unchanged, others have been modified and a few have been dropped, limiting longitudinal comparability of individual questions and historical benchmarks.
+Although many items remained unchanged, others were modified and a few were dropped, limiting longitudinal comparability of individual questions and historical benchmarks.

-While some new results are not directly comparable to past results, institutions can still evaluate longitudinal questions.
-For instance, if previous comparison group results indicate above average performance in a particular area, institutions can still gauge whether they outperform the same or a similar comparison group.
+While some new results are not directly comparable to pre-2013 results, institutions can still evaluate longitudinal questions.
+For instance, if previous comparison group results indicated above average performance in a particular area, institutions can still gauge whether they outperform the same or a similar comparison group.

-We are confident that these updates enhance NSSE's value to institutions.
+We are confident that these updates enhanced NSSE's value to institutions.
 NSSE will continue to provide useful resources and work with participating institutions to ensure maximum benefit from survey participation.

-How are Institutions Transitioning to the Updated NSSE?
+How Have Institutions Transitioned to the Updated NSSE?

 Early lessons about using results from the updated survey indicate that redesigned reports, including the Snapshot, are easy to interpret and share, the new Engagement Indicators provide concise summary measures, and results offer institutions new insights into effective practice and opportunities for improvement.
 A brief summary highlighting how four institutions used results from the updated survey is described in Lessons from the Field: Transitioning to the Updated NSSE.

 Why Update NSSE?